Society and Culture

 Often the shock of a shooting spree is that we never guessed the inner magnitude of the gunman's despair.
 Meeting neighbors in public, he would shake their hands and talk of sports or politics.
 How could such a maelstrom be swirling beneath so placid a surface?

-A desperate man moves through society like a wave through deep water: we never know its power till, suddenly rising, it bursts against the rocks.
+A desperate man moves through society like a wave through deep water, its power hidden till, suddenly rising, it bursts against the rocks.

 People who advocate cutting car emissions, installing solar panels, and cleaning up watersheds to "help the environment" speak naively.
 They frame conservation as a moral issue—humanity restraining itself for the good of vulnerable creatures and defenseless habitats.
 Rather, the point of conservation is to keep humanity off the endangered species list.
-Can overfished rivers feed the future's billions?
-Can populations drink pollution?
 Can GDP flourish when, oil gone, we are back to burning candles?
 In four hundred years, the future may look prehistoric.
-Picture Europe regressed to the Pleistocene, where twenty-fifth century cavemen scavenge among the ruins of the Uffizi.
+In Europe, twenty-fifth century cavemen will scavenge among the ruins of the Uffizi.

 Environmentalism is not about saving nature, but saving civilization.